ovh/docs/pages/cloud/dedicated/mail_sending_optimization/guide.en-sg.md

 Microsoft uses a whitelist policy.
 This means that initially, everything starts off on a blacklist, and a specific procedure is required to validate your email server.

-To do this, please open a support request with Microsoft here: <https://support.microsoft.com/en-us/getsupport?oaspworkflow=start_1.0.0.0&wfname=capsub&productkey=edfsmsbl3&ccsid=6364926882037750656>
+To do this, please open a [support request](https://support.microsoft.com/en-us/getsupport?oaspworkflow=start_1.0.0.0&wfname=capsub&productkey=edfsmsbl3&ccsid=6364926882037750656) with Microsoft.

 #### To a Gmail server